wasantedseeha/flipbook-PDF/README.md

 ## FAQ

-#### Documentation
+# Documentation
 https://dearflip.com/examples/jquery/index.html

-# flipbook pages are not visible/defect in pdf
+# flipbook pages are not visible/defect in PDF

-## check pdf if using link make sure that cross-origin resource sharing is enabled
+check pdf if using link make sure that cross-origin resource sharing is enabled

 -----